Taylor’s Visits

 Dr. Ionescu

-Since John had worked closely with him, McKenna shared his thoughts below later in our growing friendship,
+Since John had worked closely with him, McKenna shared his thoughts below later in our growing friendship.
+He’s pictured with Iain Maclean, Shiley’s representative in the Middle East.

 "I had the privilege of serving as Mr. Ionescu’s product director for prosthetic heart valves while employed by Shiley, latterly by Pfizer Hospital Products Group, in the 1980s.
 Marian created the pericardial valve in the early seventies, for which millions owe their lives.
 When I started in 1980, he educated me not only in cardiac surgery but in the myriad of interests he had, although his enduring love was mountains and climbing them.
 His journey, even his escape to the UK with the assistance of Mr. Geoffrey Wooler, is a fascinating story.
 He had an extraordinary work ethic in Leeds and almost inhuman energy reserves, seemingly with little sustenance.
 That amazed me.
 At times, he could be exasperating and volcanic, followed by sweetness and levity; most of this behavior expressed his incomprehension about why others could not follow his quixotic mind and genius-level intellect.
 The most remarkable man I ever encountered.”